rachit-kulkarni/Mini_project_303016/1_Requirements/Readme.md

 ## SWOT Analysis
 ![Image](../1_Requirements/SWOT.png)

+## 4W's and 1'H

+### Who:
+ This program can be used by anyone interested for number system conversion.

+### What:
+ The primary use of the program is to convert from one number system to another.

+### When:
+ This can be used whenever one needs to encode data to enter it to the computer for any operations desired.
+In digital hardware, to reduce the number of bits used   this can be used to convert one system to another.

+### Where:
+ Can be run on any Computer with a c compiler.

+### How:
+ It uses simple logic to convert the given input in one number system to desired number system.

 ## Interface
 The aim is to display which of the test cases work and display the number of cases passed and failed for each of the function written.